tamimology/docker-cloudflare-setup/README.md

 #### If you recall, in Cloudflare dashboard, your public IP was entered in the first step where you added a record under your DNS management part.
 This might change in various conditions, and need to be up-to-date after the change so you can access your domain remotly

 The two main reasons for the public IP to be changed are:
-  - Restart of the main router connected to the ISP cable
+  - A restart of the main router connected to the ISP cable
-  - Your ISP decides to change it as you did not pay extra to have a static public IP
+  - Your ISP decides to continuously change it as you did not pay extra to have a static public IP

 Well, in either case, you need to have that IP updated.
 Rather than everytime checking your new public IP, then going to the Cloudflare's dashboard and updating it manually, there is an automatic way to do that.